jessecambon/jessecambon.github.io/_posts/2019-11-08-tidygeocoder-demo.markdown

 | Supreme Court                | 1 1st St NE, Washington, DC 20543              | 38.88990 | \-77.00591 |
 | Washington Monument          | 2 15th St NW, Washington, DC 20024             | 38.88979 | \-77.03291 |

+Next we will use the [OpenStreetMap](https://cran.r-project.org/package=OpenStreetMap) package to download an open source map of DC.

 ```r
 library(OpenStreetMap)
 dc_map <- openmap( c(38.905,-77.05),c(38.885,-77.00))
 dc_map.latlng <- openproj(dc_map)
 ```

-Note that the coordinates supplied to the "openmap" function above were obtained using openstreetmap.org (use the export button to extract coordinates).
-The "openmap" function obtains the map and the "openproj" function projects it onto a latitude and longitude coordinate system so we can overlay our coordinates on a map, which is what we do next:
+Note that the coordinates supplied to the `openmap` function above were obtained using openstreetmap.org (use the export button to extract coordinates).
+The `openmap` function obtains the map and the `openproj` function projects it onto a latitude and longitude coordinate system so we can overlay our coordinates on a map, which is what we do next:

 ```r
 library(ggplot2)